Hamid-K/mongobleed/README.md

 - Use the `hit=` token printed alongside a leak with `--hit` to replay the same probe.
 - Add `--hit-wiggle` to probe around the hit offset for more leaks.
 - Use `--hit-backoff` to slow down hit replay loops.
+- TUI controls: Up/Down to move by 16 bytes, PageUp/PageDown to jump by a full screen, `q` to quit.
 - The effective cap is the server’s `maxMessageSizeBytes`; values above it will be rejected before parsing.

 ## Improvements